piotr-pietras/stx-review-template/README.md

     onClick();
   ```

+- But the best way to achieve disabled button state would not be in additional onButtonClick handler, but
+  by using 'disabled' prop in the <button/> component
 - Instead of using variable to contain the result of the component just return it right in the component return statement
 - Redundant comment, should be removed